aishwarya34/trojan_attack_yolov5/README.md

 For running the Trojan Attack, use Google Colab python notebook: https://colab.research.google.com/drive/1OvXL8smwYwZ6GMTRJPmUhVIRUwNqJTxm?usp=sharing

-We have also uploaded the same .ipynb Google Colab python notebook in this GitHub repository.

 ## Environments

-YOLOv5 may be run in any of the following up-to-date verified environments (with all dependencies including [CUDA](https://developer.nvidia.com/cuda)/[CUDNN](https://developer.nvidia.com/cudnn), [Python](https://www.python.org/) and [PyTorch](https://pytorch.org/) preinstalled):

 - Google Colab notebooks with free GPU: <a href="https://colab.research.google.com/drive/1OvXL8smwYwZ6GMTRJPmUhVIRUwNqJTxm?usp=sharing"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a>